addyosmani/backbone-fundamentals/README.md

 ###Practical

 For this practical, we're going to once again look at extending the popular Backbone Todo application.
-Rather than relying on localStorage for data persistance, we're going to switch to storing Todos in a MongoDB document-store instead.
+Rather than relying on localStorage for data persistence, we're going to switch to storing Todos in a MongoDB document-store instead.
 The code for this practical can be found at: https://github.com/addyosmani/backbone-boilerplates/tree/master/option2

 **app.js**